superlinked/VectorHub/docs/use_cases/retrieval_from_image_and_text.md

 Below, we do various text and image embedding experiments using COCO and Open Images V7 datasets, showcasing different unimodal and multimodal embedding models and assessing their effectiveness using ranking metrics.
 By the end, you'll have an understanding of how to embed multimodal data.
 We'll also evaluate the performance of unimodal vs. multimodal embeddings, and how different multimodal models stack up against each other.

-## Our dataset: COCO and Open Images V7
+## Our datasets: COCO and Open Images V7

 A multimodal dataset must satisfy two essential criteria: